-Weddings & Elopement Ceremonies at Dead Horse Point State Park are permitted via the special use permit process.
+Weddings & Elopement Ceremonies at Dead Horse Point State Park are permitted via the Special Use Permit process.
 Multiple site options for groups of various sizes are potentially available.
 Look through the Dead Horse Point Wedding Packet before contacting the park to obtain your permit.

 We also offer an indoor wedding venue for events with up to 50 people at our Visitor Center from 5 pm to 10 pm for a flat rate of $500 (plus, day-use fees on a per-vehicle basis).
 Please submit the Conference Room Rental Agreement form with your Special Use Permit if you would like to rent this space for your wedding.
 The rental comes with 10 six-foot plastic tables, 50 chairs, exclusive use of the upstairs conference room, and the deck on the east side of the Visitor Center.
-(Photos coming soon)

-- No open flames allowed.
+- No open flames are allowed.

 - Trails must be used to access the wedding/photography location.

-- Cars must be parked in the agreed upon parking area.
+- Cars must be parked in the agreed-upon parking area.

 We will not permit any weddings Friday-Monday of Memorial Weekend due to the fact that we can not guarantee parking for your guest and the park is likely to close when it reaches capacity.